Saurabh7642/NQFO-2026/README.md

-# NATIONAL QUANT FINANCE OLYMPIAD -2026 IIT GUWAHATI
-## Project:Volatility Surface Reconstruction
+# NQFO-2026 (IIT GUWAHATI): Volatility Surface Reconstruction

-### 1. Problem Statement
-Financial market data is characterized by a complex superposition of long-term trends, cyclic oscillations, and high-frequency microstructure noise.
-The objective of this study is to develop a robust, causal regression pipeline that predicts a target variable $y$ by deconstructing the primary signal $f_{0}$.

-In the context of derivatives markets, this involves the imputation of the Implied Volatility (IV) Surface.
-The challenge lies in accurately "filling the holes" in sparse market data while maintaining a continuous and economically consistent manifold that adheres to the fundamental laws of quantitative finance.

-### 2. Methodology: Hybrid Dual-Domain Architecture
-The proposed methodology employs a dual-layered approach to separate structural drifts from microstructure artifacts:

-#### I. Global Phase: Regime-Agnostic Regression (XGBoost)
+## 1. Project Objective

+The primary goal of this project is to reconstruct a complete and financially consistent Implied Volatility (IV) surface by predicting missing data points within a synthetic NIFTY50 dataset.

+**The Task:**
+- **Imputation:** Approximately 30–45% of the IV values are missing because certain options do not trade on a given day.
+- **Precision:** Use known IV values to predict missing ones with maximum mathematical accuracy.
-- **Objective:** Establish the baseline surface magnitude and term structure.
+- **Consistency:** Ensure the final surface adheres to the laws of quantitative finance and remains "arbitrage-free".
-- **Logic:** Utilizing Gradient Boosted Decision Trees (XGBoost) to map global coordinates—Time-to-Maturity ($\tau$) and Log-Moneyness ($\xi$)—against a dynamic Regime Proxy.
-- **Regime Analysis:** Applying a windowed median filter to isolate slow-moving structural supply/demand drifts from high-frequency noise.

-#### II.
-Local Phase: High-Fidelity Calibration (Cubic Splines)
-- **Objective:** Reconstruct the local "Volatility Smile" with mathematical precision.
-- **Logic:** Implementing Natural Cubic Splines to ensure $C^2$ continuity.
-This transforms discrete observations into a continuous, frequency-stable manifold.
+## 2. Methodology: Global-Local Hybrid

+To achieve high-precision results, this pipeline utilizes a two-tier modeling approach:

+- **Global Regime Analysis (XGBoost):** An XGBoost regressor captures the broad "terrain" of the surface by learning the relationship between market regimes, time-to-maturity ($\tau$), and moneyness.
+- **Local Calibration (Cubic Splines):** Known IV values in the test set are treated as anchor points.
+We apply Natural Cubic Splines to these anchors to interpolate the "smile" of each option chain with high fidelity.

-### 3. Causal Feature Engineering
+## 3. Causal Feature Engineering

 To capture the sequential evolution of the price signal, the pipeline employs strictly causal engineering:

 - **Log-Moneyness Transformation:** Normalizing strikes relative to the spot price: $\xi = \ln(K/S)$.
 - **Cyclical Temporal Encoding:** Using trigonometric shift operations to incorporate adjacent temporal information and capture oscillatory market behavior.
 - **Interaction Ratios:** Modeling dependencies between spectral bands (Trend vs. Noise) using numerically stable ratio features.

-### 4. Static Arbitrage Enforcement
+## 4. Financial Integrity: Arbitrage-Free Constraints

-A valid financial manifold must be free of static arbitrage.
+A valid market surface must be economically sound.
 Our pipeline enforces the following constraints:

-#### Horizontal Convexity (No-Butterfly Arbitrage)
-By utilizing Natural Cubic Splines, we ensure that the option price is a convex function of the strike.
-This guarantees a positive State Price Density:

-$$
+- **No-Butterfly Arbitrage:** By using $C^2$ continuous splines, we ensure the "smile" is convex.
+This prevents negative probability density:
-\frac{\partial^2 C}{\partial K^2} > 0
+  $$\frac{\partial^2 C}{\partial K^2} > 0$$
-$$

-#### Vertical Monotonicity (No-Calendar Spread Arbitrage)
-The pipeline monitors the Total Implied Variance ($w = \sigma^2 \tau$).
-We apply a cumulative maximum operation to ensure that total variance is non-decreasing across the term structure, preventing outlier distortion:
+- **No-Calendar Spread Arbitrage:** We monitor Total Implied Variance ($w = \sigma^2 \tau$) and ensure it is non-decreasing over time.
+This prevents mathematically impossible variance predictions:

-$$
-\frac{\partial w}{\partial \tau} \ge 0
+  $$\frac{\partial w}{\partial \tau} \ge 0$$
-$$

-### 5. Results and Validation
+## 5. Performance & Results

-The model's performance is assessed using Root Mean Squared Error (RMSE) for magnitude accuracy and Spearman's Rank Correlation for directional alignment.
+The model was validated using a walk-forward, time-based split to ensure robustness against market shifts:

 - **Time-Based Validation RMSE:** `0.691849`
-- **Surface Stability:** High spectral interaction stability confirms the model's ability to effectively approximate signals even in zero-inflated market regimes.
+- **Calibration:** A final "pinning" logic restores anchor points to their original values to ensure perfect alignment with known market data.

-### 6. Repository Structure & Usage
+## 6. Repository Structure
 - **solution.py** – Full runnable Python solution that reproduces the submission
 - **requirements.txt** – Dependencies (`pandas`, `numpy`, `xgboost`, `scipy`)
 - **methodology.pdf** – Comprehensive 2-page write-up